ValentaTomas/ml-obsidian-notes/Neural networks/Gradient descend.md

 Analytically finding the minimum of a function with many variables is very difficult.
-We are using algorithms like gradient descend to find it incrementally.
+We are using algorithms like gradient descent to find it incrementally.

 We are basically trying to reduce the [[Loss function]] `C` value at each step.
 That means that we want the `∆C = ∂C/∂v . ∆v` to be negative.
 The question is how to choose the `∆v` (`∆v` is defined as a transposed vector of all `v` changes - `(∆v#1, ∆v#2, ..., ∆v#n)^T`).